Skip to content

 Bringing blossom back

 As part of our commitment to plant and establish 20 million trees across England, Wales and Northern Ireland by 2030, we want to plant four million blossoming trees.
-Planting native and historic varieties, and other trees such as blackthorn and hawthorn, are vital to supporting nature.
+Planting native and historic varieties, and other trees such as blackthorn and hawthorn, is vital to supporting nature.

 Why have orchards and hedgerows declined?

-The loss of orchards in England and Wales since 1900 is largely because land use has changed to account for more developments in urban and suburban areas, the creation of deciduous woodland and for improved grassland.
-This has been shown through data scientists’ detailed analysis and comparison with the UK’s Centre for Ecology and Hydrology’s Land Cover 2020 mapping.
+The loss of orchards in England and Wales since 1900 is largely due to land use changes, including urban and suburban development, deciduous woodland creation and improved grassland.
+This has been shown through data scientists’ analysis and comparison with the UK’s Centre for Ecology and Hydrology’s Land Cover 2020 mapping.
+Meanwhile, the loss of hedgerows on the land we look after is likely to have happened before it came into our care, or as a result of farming practices in line with government policy.

 Help plant more trees